Kreider's overtime goal lifts Rangers over Flyers 1-0 - WHIZ News

 NEW YORK (AP) — Chris Kreider scored on a breakaway at 4:07 of overtime and Igor Shesterkin made 19 saves as the New York Rangers won their third straight game Tuesday night with a 1-0 victory over the Philadelphia Flyers.

+Hart made five saves in OT before Kreider scored his fourth of the season and his 35th career game-winning goal, tying Steve Vickers for eighth-most in franchise history.

+“It was loud all night.
+They were getting as frustrated as we were that pucks weren’t going in,” Kreider said of the fans. ”It was an exciting ending.”

-The Flyers began the third period on a power play after defenseman Ryan Lindgren was assessed an extra two-minute roughing penalty after a scrum behind the Rangers net to conclude the second, but Philadelphia could not covert.
+The Flyers began the third period on a power play after defenseman Ryan Lindgren was assessed an extra two-minute roughing penalty after a scrum behind the Rangers net to conclude the second.

-The Rangers had two power plays in the third – including one at 15:25 when former New York defenseman Tony DeAngelo was called for delay of game – but also failed to score.
+New York had two power plays in the third – including one at 15:25 when former Rangers defenseman Tony DeAngelo was called for delay of game – but also failed to score.

 After a scoreless first in which the Rangers held a 9-7 shots advantage, the home team dominated the second but couldn’t solve Hart.

-The 24-year-old Hart, who entered with a 5-0-1 record, stopped long shots from Rangers defensemen K’Andre Miller and Jacob Trouba early in the second, then turned away two one-timers by Zibanejad during a Rangers power play.
+The 24-year-old Hart, who is 5-0-2 this season, stopped long shots from Rangers defensemen K’Andre Miller and Jacob Trouba early in the second, then turned away two one-timers by Zibanejad during a Rangers power play.

 Zibanejad also hit the post behind Hart 12 minutes into the second before Kreider had a short-handed breakaway later in the middle period and his shot struck the post flush to Hart’s short side.